kaye5/kaye5/README.md

 I'm Kevin a Software Enginner focused mainly on web development as backend.
 - Daily languages: Java, Javascript, and Python.
 - Daily diet: NoSQL or SQL Database, Spring Boot, React, Express, Cloud Computing.
-- 🔭 I’m currently an intern as Software Engineer at BCA
+- 🔭 ex-intern as Software Engineer at PT Bank Central Asia

 <!--
 **kaye5/kaye5** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.